Wahgew/TCSS-435-RL-Lunar-Lander/README.md

 # Deep Q-Network for Lunar Lander

 ## Project Overview
 This repository contains our team's implementation of Deep Q-Networks (DQN) for solving the LunarLander-v2 environment from Gymnasium.
-The project was developed as part of the TCSS 435 Reinforcement Learning course.
+The project was developed as a project from TCSS 435: Artificial Intelligence And Knowledge Acquisition.

 ## Team Members
 - Peter W Madin